Publications

 [arXiv] [recorded mini talk]

-Overview: The Burer-Monteiro method is a popular heuristic for solving semidefinite programs (SDPs) in practice.
-We study the optimization landscape of this non-convex problem and construct a family of instances with high-rank spurious local minima, thereby justifying the use of beyond worst-case paradigms like smoothed analysis to obtain global convergence guarantees.
+Overview: Semidefinite programs (SDPs) constitute a powerful class of optimization problems with broad applications in machine learning and operations research.
+We analyze the optimization landscape of the non-convex Burer-Monteiro method, a popular approach for solving large-scale SDPs in practice.
+Specifically, we construct a family of instances with high-rank spurious local minima, thereby justifying the use of beyond worst-case paradigms such as smoothed analysis to obtain global convergence guarantees.
 A more detailed overview is available here.